develephant/corona-memory-monitor/README.md

 ## Usage

-Require the memory monitor on top of the display list:

 ```lua
 require("memory").new([delay, fill, x, y])
 ```

-Tap the monitor text to toggle.
+Tap the monitor text to toggle it on and off.

 ### Parameters